Mi6kbuttface/ForgedInFrontier/README.md

 - **Acidir** — ▮580 (*Magic_Wesley*)
     - A Mysterious cursed moon, within an acidic swamp lies an old mansion with remains of something... lies inside.
 - **Oldred** — ▮720 (Magic_Wesley)
-    - A Slick Shadowy Moon, rich in its abundance of natural crude oil, mining rigs were constructed in hopes of massive profits; however, many horrors deterred most from the devastation this moon can create.
+    - A Slick Shadowy Moon, rich in its abundant natural crude oil, mining rigs were constructed in hopes of massive profits; however, many horrors deterred most from the devastation this moon can create.
 - **Orion** — ▮750 (*sfDesat*)
     - A Dry Desert Moon, housing only one remaining standing building, which appears to be a church-like structure, but scans cannot indicate what lies inside.
 - **Etern** — ▮750 (*Magic_Wesley*)